fboussemart/password/README.md

     Now, the endpoint `your_endpoint` is only accessible by authenticated users.

 # Adapting your client app
 1. Verify your file *package.json* and install the missing packages.
+You need at least the following packages to be installed :
+   - react-cookie
+   - axios
+   - react-router-dom
-1. Copy the file *Login.js* into your own client app.
+2. Copy the file *Login.js* into your own client app.

 ## Protected routes
 If you are using `react-router-dom`, you can protect routes by using `<ProtectedRoutes/>` as follows: